Colter Pollock is an amazing, energetic, brave boy who suffered a Traumatic Brain Injury that

 pulse.
 All I knew was that his lips was turning blue and he wasn’t moving.
 Just as I was hearing the

-sirens, Jayden returned with a neighbor who calmly and quickly performed CPR on Colter
+sirens, a neighbor came, who calmly and quickly performed CPR on Colter

 with a bleed and fixed, non-reactive, dilated pupils.
 Miraculously, he did not break or damage anything

 else.
 All I could think about was whether or not he would survive.
 It never even